 Not only is Hungary one of the world’s most popular tourist destinations, attracting nearly 10 million tourists every year, but it is also a popular destination for expats employed in the booming private sector that sprung up after its transition to a market economy in the 1990s.

-Some industries in Hungary have experienced a peak in foreign investment, including information technology, luxury vehicle production and renewable energy systems; smaller areas of foreign investment include the textile and food industries.
-High-end tourism is an ever-expanding industry in Hungary.
+Some industries in Hungary are attracting plenty of foreign investment, including information technology, luxury vehicle production and renewable energy systems.
+Smaller areas of foreign investment include the textile and food industries, while high-end tourism is an ever-expanding industry in Hungary.

-Hungary has well-developed road, rail and water traffic networks.
+Hungary has well-developed public transport networks.
 Budapest has an easy-to-use metro system, including four lines covering most of the city.
-The Hungarian healthcare system has its ups and downs; while good quality public healthcare is available and participation in the government’s insurance scheme is compulsory, many expats choose to take out private insurance as well.
+The Hungarian healthcare system has its ups and downs, but good quality public healthcare is available in major cities and, while participation in the government’s insurance scheme is compulsory, many expats choose to take out private insurance as well.